Demirýollary: Demirýollary OJSC (from 2020)

 The open joint-stock company Demirýollary was formed as a commercial subsidiary of the Turkmen Railways Agency on 5 February 2020.
 Demirýollary has received the functions of a carrier in both freight and passenger traffic.
 President of Turkmenistan Gurbanguly Berdimuhamedov signed a decree on the transfer of functions of a railway carrier to the new structure.
 The founders of the new OJSC Demiryollary are the Agency Turkmendemiryollary, the Ashgabat Distance of Tracks and Structures, OJSC Türkmenistanyň Ulag-logistika merkezi and the mobile operator Altyn Asyr.

-In order to prevent infectious diseases, the movement of passenger trains in Turmkenistan was suspended on July 16, 2020.
+In order to prevent infectious diseases, the movement of passenger trains in Turkmenistan was suspended on July 16, 2020.
 In the spring of 2021, passenger traffic was fully restored.
 Passengers must have a COVID-19 negative test certificate issued no earlier than 72 hours before travel.
 Before boarding the train, passengers will have their temperature measured, oxolinic ointment will be applied to the nasal mucosa, and their hands will be treated with a disinfecting solution.
 The guides and representatives of the traffic police are obliged to monitor the observance of a distance of at least one meter, which must be adhered to by passengers, as well as the wearing of masks.
 Coupe tickets will only be available for 2 seats instead of 4.
 Conductors are obliged to disinfect the cars 6 hours before the train departs, after arriving at the destination and every 3-4 hours during the movement of trains.